cltl/vu-rm-pip3/docs/installation.md

 The VU-RM-PIP3 pipeline repository contains the python 3 wrapper as well as code to install and run components of the Dutch NewsReader pipeline.
 To clone the VU-RM-PIP3 repository:

     git clone https://github.com/cltl/vu-rm-pip3.git
+    cd vu-rm-pip3

+Install Python dependencies from within the Python environment of your choice:

+    pip install -r cfg/requirements.txt

 Run the script `install.sh` to install the components of the Dutch NewsReader pipeline:

     ./scripts/install.sh

 The installation script loads a file `./cfg/component_versions` that records the versions of the pipeline components (either GitHub commit numbers or version tags).
-Installed components, models and resources are stored in `./lib/`.
+Installed components, models and resources are stored in `./lib/` per default.
+The installation script accepts two arguments:

+- `-c`: clean install; removes the components library
+- `-l`: allows to set a different path for the components library

 The script `run-pipeline.sh` allows to run the pipeline on a raw text document to produce a fully annotated NAF document: